Heating & Air Conditioning Tips & Info

 One last word of advice in regular air conditioning maintenance is to ensure that your ducts are properly sealed.
 When cooled air leaks from supply ducts, or when hot air creeps into return ducts, this can lead to wasted energy, and an overworked air conditioner.
 Your ducts need to be airtight for the most efficient performance from your cooling unit.
 Products such as the Aeroseal duct sealing process are an effective and affordable way to seal the ductwork in your home.

-6. Is It Time to Replace Your Unit?
+5. Is It Time to Replace Your Air Conditioner?

 Here is a checklist from ENERGY STAR, that outlines when and why you may need to replace your A/C unit.
 Among the reasons listed are: